-To overcome current limitations of ML schemes for DoH tunnel detection, we propose CO-DEFEND, an incremental-based DFL framework that enables multiple entities to collaboratively train a classification model while preserving data privacy and improving resilience against single points of failure.
-This approach ensures that incoming DoH traffic data remains localized, reducing the risk of data exposure while maintaining detection effectiveness.
+To overcome the current limitations of ML schemes for DoH tunnel detection, we propose CO-DEFEND, a real-time adaptive framework that enables collaborative training for detection of malicious DoH activity through DFL.
+In realistic deployments, DoH traffic is distributed across different servers, meaning that no single entity can access all flows.
+Each participant only observes the traffic it receives, making centralized approaches impractical.
+For this reason, we design CO-DEFEND to operate in such environments by enabling decentralized collaborative learning, where raw data remains local.
+Furthermore, since DoH traffic patterns are highly dynamic, our framework supports the continual arrival of data through batch updates, ensuring that models can adapt online to evolving threats.
+CO-DEFEND is thus conceived as a scalable, resilient, lightweight, and easily integrable solution for modern Internet infrastructures.